 The global healthcare industry has been hammered left and right by circumstance, but the cloud has a silver lining.
 Medical professionals have better equipment to tackle complex problems using technology, education, and community resources.
-The hospital command center is how you take all these tools and refine them to a razor’s edge.
+The hospital command center is how you take and refine all these tools to a razor’s edge.

-What is a hospital command center and how will it pave the way for the future?
-We’re going to explain this must-have feature below so you can better help your patients.
+What is a hospital command center, and how will it pave the way for the future?
+We will explain this must-have feature below so you can better help your patients.

 A Center for Smart Solutions

 Smart solutions is a term that refers to using technology to work smarter, not harder.
 This term appears in similar areas, such as the smartwatch or the smart house.

 A hospital command center works intelligently by becoming a decentralized hub that can accomplish multiple goals simultaneously.
 Even better, everyone doesn’t need to visit in person for this center to work.
 Some centers don’t need anyone to be physically present at all!
 This incredible feat is thanks to modern technology such as chatbots, high-speed internet, and cloud technology.

 Creating a hospital command center makes it easier for you to pivot on the spot and respond to challenging variables such as outbreaks or natural disasters.